 This observation is not entirely new.
 Who should be considered an author of a scientific article and the order in which authors are listed are issues that have been debated for centuries—and approaches vary immensely across disciplines.
 However, our work revealed that when we consider the wide range of research activities conducted and artifacts produced today, the complexities multiply.
 Our work also reinforced that citation is but one of multiple mechanisms that scientists should consider in recognizing the contributions and roles of everyone involved in producing valuable scientific artifacts.

-Although we did not find taxonomies that apply well across scientific disciplines or types of research artifacts for designating credit, several consistent lessons emerged from our work that serve as recommendations.
+Although we did not find a taxonomy that applies well across scientific disciplines or types of research artifacts for designating credit, several consistent lessons emerged from our work that serve as recommendations.
 It is very helpful, for example, for a broad group of team members to identify the various roles in a project carefully and deliberately and to assess each role’s significance early in the research process.
 Teams should think about the following questions: Who is contributing to the project and how?
 Are those contributions significant enough to warrant authorship?
 If not, how else could people and organizations be recognized for their work?

 Second, taxonomies can provide useful guidance when addressing those questions, potentially helping key participants recognize more fully the breadth and impact of supporting roles, but they are never definitive.
 The specific context of a project must be considered, including whether roles are being parsed or aggregated to provide a fair representation of contributions.
 As part of this effort, it is important to decide how roles will be formally recorded, whether, for example, as citations or acknowledgments in a publication or in the documentation of an artifact.
 Someone who developed data collection protocols for a large, complex field campaign might be considered an “author” of the resulting data sets, whereas in a relatively simple field experiment using established methods (i.e., the method could be cited), that person may only be listed in the acknowledgments.
 Meanwhile, the people who actually collected the data might be mentioned in acknowledgments, or the names of individuals responsible for particular observations might be embedded in the data themselves.